 When I try to be Superwoman without self-care, it is inevitable that I will do more harm than good to me and those around me.
 As I run, I am making sure to daily eat and drink what my body needs to stay healthy, and in my personal life, I am finding the balance between completing tasks and taking a moment to enjoy warm (I have two kids…it’ll never be hot!) coffee.
 I don’t want to be Superwoman anymore.
-I just want to be me.
+I just want to be me (as a running mom).

 3) I get frustrated easily when things don’t go as I planned, and I give up.